-Congratulations to CDE graduate students Julie Kirsch (psychology) and Esteban Quiñones (agricultural and applied economics), who completed their PhDs last spring/summer.
+Congratulations to CDE graduate student Esteban Quiñones (agricultural and applied economics), who completed his PhD last spring/summer.

 Quiñones’ research focused on poverty and the roles that households and government policies play in alleviating deprivation, with an emphasis on impacts of migration and gender.
 Quiñones has joined Mathematica Policy Research in Chicago, where he will contribute to their expanding international research portfolio.

 While at CDE, Kirsch and Quiñones were both supported as predoctoral trainees by CDE’s NICHD T32 training grant award.